CompuCell3D/CompuCell3DDevelopersManual/docs/building_steppable_case_study.rst

 The ``for`` loop iterates over inventory of cells and prints cell id and cell volume.
 To iterate over cell inventory we are using ``cellInventoryPtr`` which is a pointer to ``CellInventory`` object.
 The class for this object (``CellInventory``) is defined in ``Potts3D/CellInventory.h`` and implementation is in ``Potts3D/CellInventory.cpp``.
-INternally we are using STL(Standard Template Library - C++) maps to keep track of cells.
+Internally, we are using STL(Standard Template Library - C++) maps to keep track of cells.
 The statement ``cellInventoryPtr->cellInventoryBegin()`` returns an iterator to cell inventory.
-If you look closely at the implementation files the container we are using as a cell inventory is
-``std::map<CellIdentifier,CellG *>`` and CellIdentifier contains cell id and cluster id to uniquely identify cells.
+If you look closely at the implementation files the container we are using as a cell inventory is ``std::map<CellIdentifier,CellG *>`` and CellIdentifier contains cell id and cluster id to uniquely identify cells.
 Therefore iteration over cell inventory is simply iteration over STL map.
 If you are not familiar with concept of iterators and containers of STL we recommend that you look up basic C++ tutorials for example:
 ``https://www.tutorialspoint.com/cplusplus/cpp_stl_tutorial`` .

 Let us now modify the above ``start`` and ``step`` functions and implement first version of growth steppable: